-AT&T adding Nokia Lumia 520 to prepaid GoPhone lineup for $99.99, new Mobile Share plans also comingAlex Wagner - Deputy Managing Editor, News Desk
+AT&T adding Nokia Lumia 520 to prepaid GoPhone lineup for $99.99, new Mobile Share plans also comingAlex Wagner - Editorial Director of News and Content

 AT&T is set to launch the Nokia Lumia 1020 and its 41-megapixel camera on July 26, but that's not the only Windows Phone that'll be hitting the big blue carrier's shelves on that date.
 AT&T just announced that it will launch the Nokia Lumia 520 on its prepaid GoPhone brand on July 26 as well, complete with a contract-free price tag of just $99.99.